 By the end of April of the year preceding the award, the Vice President for Academic Affairs (VPAA) shall send all faculty an announcement of the program for the coming year.
 Application guidelines are located on the network server; from among the guidelines - Humanities, Arts, Sciences, Business and Education - the proposer should select the one best suited to his/her project and research methods.
-The application must be completed and returned to the office of the VPAA by the third Friday in September.
+The application must be completed and returned to the office of the VPAA by the last Friday in September.
 All applications should be double-checked to ensure that they are both error-free and complete before being submitted.
 NO LATE APPLICATIONS WILL BE ACCEPTED.

-8.6.3 Criteria for Awarding Northwestern Endowed Research Fellowship committee will then determine a first tier of applications to be sent out for review.
-Because reviewers receive an honorarium for their work, in order to limit costs no more than five applications will be sent out for review; the committee may opt to send out fewer than five applications.
+8.6.3 Criteria for Awarding Northwestern Endowed Research Fellowship receive an honorarium for their work, in order to limit costs no more than five applications will be sent out for review; the committee may opt to send out fewer than five applications.